jonathanballs/polytrader/README.md

     # Start the server
     $ docker-compose up

-    # Download the latest historical price information
-    # and load it into the database
-    $ docker-compose run price_updater update_cache
-    $ docker-compose run price_updater load_cache

     # Start watching files for changes
     $ webpack --watch

 This will build the necessary containers and launch them.
+You may have to wait for the currency histories to be loaded into the database.
+This can take several hours depending on your internet connection.